streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 - **batchSize**: When the buffered message is larger than batchSize, it will trigger flush (put) events. `0` means no trigger.
-- **maxBatchBytes**: When the buffered message data size is larger than maxBatchBytes, will trigger flush(put) events.
+- **maxBatchBytes**: When the buffered message data size is larger than maxBatchBytes, will trigger flush pending events.
-  This value should be less than 256KB and **greater** then 0, The default value is 256KB.
+  This value should be less than 256KB and **greater** then 0, The default value is 640.
-- **batchTimeMs**: When the interval from the last flush exceeds `batchTimeMs`, it will trigger flush (put) events.  `0` means no trigger.
+- **batchTimeMs**: When the interval from the last flush exceeds `batchTimeMs`, it will trigger flush pending events.  `0` means no trigger.

 In addition to these three parameters that control flush